cypress-io/cypress-documentation/source/faq/questions/general-questions-faq.md

 ## {% fa fa-angle-right %} What operating systems do you support?

 You can {% url "install Cypress" installing-cypress %} on Mac, Linux, and Windows.
-For additional information, please see our {% url "System Requirements"  installing-cypress#System-Requirements %}.
+For additional information, please see our {% url "System requirements"  installing-cypress#System-requirements %}.

 ## {% fa fa-angle-right %} Do you support native mobile apps?